Business Risks

 Risk details

-The Daiwa House Group consigns part of its operations including the provision of products and services and manufacturing of raw materials used for products to business operators that possess particular technological expertise.
-However, there is the risk of sudden instability in the supply of products, parts and materials due to rising materials prices, tight supply of materials or delivery delays stemming from global events such as the occurrence of geopolitical risks, pandemics, or natural disasters and there is the risk of supply being suspended due to the failure of suppliers.
-If, in spite of these measures, the risk is materialized, the Group’s business performance may be negatively affected.
+The Daiwa House Group outsources part of its operations, including the provision of products and services and certain processes in the manufacture of raw materials used in its products, to business operators with specific technological capabilities.
+There are risks of sudden instability in the supply of goods, parts, and materials due to surges in materials prices, shortages of materials, and delivery delays stemming from geopolitical risks, pandemics, and natural disasters worldwide, as well as the risk of supply disruptions caused by the bankruptcy of suppliers.
+If any of these risks materialize, they may adversely affect the Company’s business performance.

 Countermeasures

-Since last fiscal year, for 69 high-priority items (from 45 suppliers), such as structural components and products requiring ministerial certification, the Group has requested suppliers to prepare contingency plans (BCP documents) to proactively mitigate supply risks in emergency situations.
+In particular, for 69 high-priority items (from 45 suppliers), such as structural components and items requiring ministerial certification, the Group requests its suppliers to prepare contingency response plans (disaster-time supply plans) and implements measures to prevent supply instability in emergency situations before it occurs.

 In addition, with the exception of products that appeal to customers, the Group is working to reduce the difficulty of procurement by shifting from original products to catalog products.
 Furthermore, the Group is strengthening its credit management system for its suppliers by utilizing data from external research organizations.